Employee Development: How to grow your employees when you can't promote them

 by Jason Evanish, CEO Get Lighthouse, Inc.

-Everywhere we look, workplace research and leaders seem to be talking about how much employee development is valued by workers.
+Everywhere we look, workplace research and leaders seem to be talking about how much employee development is valued by employees.

 According to a 2021 survey by ClearCompany, "if a company invests in employees’ careers, 94% said they would stay at the company longer."

-Meanwhile, Mary Meeker's Internet Trends 2015 found it was the top work benefit valued by Millennials:
+Meanwhile, Mary Meeker's Internet Trends report found it was the top work benefit Millennials wanted:

 Employee Development: it's a top choice of millennials according to Mary Meeker